Africa

 At the town of Sangolqui we stop to explore its traditional Andean market - full of animals, produce and people, and a great introduction to the Andean way of life.
 Here you can see llama and many rose plantations, as Ecuador exports roses throughout the world.

-We continue to Copapaxi National Park, travelling for 1-hour along a gravel road across the evergreen landscapes of the Andean páramo (high altitude moorlands above the tree line), which are patchworked with multi-coloured fields.
+We continue to Copopaxi National Park, travelling for 1-hour along a gravel road across the evergreen landscapes of the Andean páramo (high altitude moorlands above the tree line), which are patchworked with multi-coloured fields.
 At Limpiopungo Lagoon we observe a variety of bird life and occasionally wild horses, as well as participate in a short walk.
 On clear days the Cotopaxi Volcano offers a magnificent backdrop.

 After an included lunch at a local restaurant we travel along the Pan American Highway to Urbina, situated at the foot of the imposing Chimborazo Volcano.
 Here we visit a tagua nut (or ivory palm) workshop, before warming up with a traditional hot canelazo drink and biscuits.
 On a clear day, seeing Chimborazo Volcano outlined against an amazing sunset is spectacular.